 Excerpts from the Book – Preserving Wealth – written by Jack Lumsden, MBA, CFP®

-The current COVID -19 Pandemic has highlighted the key issue of Eldercare in Canada and why everyone should include an Eldercare strategy in their financial plan.
+The COVID-19 Pandemic highlighted the key issue of Eldercare in Canada and why everyone should include an Eldercare strategy in their financial plan.

-In my experience, this is an important conversation that clients are having with their parents when they reach their mid-70s in age, and clients who are in their mid-70s have with their children.
+In my experience, this is an essential conversation that clients are having with their parents when they reach their mid-70s, and clients in their mid-70s have with their children.

-With your parents and/or children, have a conversation about the potential strategies if a physical or medical setback were to occur.
+Discuss the potential strategies with your parents and/or children if a physical or medical setback were to occur.
 Issues you may want to discuss could include:

-- What would the strategy be if they/you needed some extra help to continue to live at home?
+- What would the strategy be if they/you needed extra help to continue living at home?

 - How is this to be financed?
 Is it in the financial plan?

-- Would is the strategy if they/you decided they needed to or simply wanted to move into a retirement home?
+- What is the strategy if they/you decide they need to or simply want to move into a retirement home?